roitraining/ux-designers-training/devex-for-ux/labs/01-deploy-vms.md

 app.listen(port, () => console.log(`Example app listening at http://localhost:${port}`))
 ```

-Type CTRL-O and press Return to save, and then type CTRL-X to exit the Nano text editor.
+Type CTRL-O and press ENTER to save, and then type CTRL-X to exit the Nano text editor.

 Run the application:
 ``` bash